NPR Chief News Editor Departs After Harassment Allegations

 In an emailed statement on Tuesday after NPR's announcement, Hodges said she was pleased with the outcome.
 "I hope it provides a loud, clear message to anyone struggling with harassment...and more importantly, to those who think they can get away with it," she wrote.

-Sweeney could not be immediately be reached to respond to Turpin's announcement.
-This story will be updated with his comment
+Sweeney could not immediately be reached to respond to Turpin's announcement.
+This story will be updated with his comment.